Mrs L Glenn (Head of Department)

 - learn about music-related careers

-Through the CEA GCE Music specification our pupils have the opportunity to create and perform music that allows them to express their own interests and style.
+Through the CCEA GCE Music specification our pupils have the opportunity to create and perform music that allows them to express their own interests and style.

 In the AS units, they study music from the Renaissance, Baroque, Classical and Romantic periods right through to popular musicals and sacred vocal styles.
 Students who continue to A2 explore in more depth orchestral music of the twentieth century alongside secular and sacred vocal music spanning over 400 years.